johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 # Release notes for Microsoft Edge Security Updates

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

+## July 16, 2025

+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 138.0.3351.95)** which incorporates the latest Security Updates of the Chromium project.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## July 15, 2025